FreezeSpell/FreezeSpell/README.md

-Hello!
-I am @FreezeSpell
+Hiya!

-I mess around with data scraping and machine learning, but still learning myself :)
+My name is Bernd.
+I'm currently a student of Cognitive Science & Artificial Intelligence @ Tilburg University.
+I mostly use this Github for school and private purposes.
+I mess around with machine learning, but am still learning the very basics.

-Don't take most of my repositories too serious, they are mostly just me playing with things.